-The first 2020 Chevrolet Corvette just rolled off the production line, marking a new and completely different generation of the car.
-Here’s what makes it historic.
+The National Corvette Museum will soon let drivers take the historic 2020 Chevrolet Corvette on its racetrack for as low as $300.
+Here’s what makes the car so special.

 - Chevrolet

+After a delay blamed on the United Auto Workers strike late last year, Chevrolet began manufacturing the 2020 Chevrolet Corvette last month at General Motors’ plant in Bowling Green, Kentucky.
+The first new model – which sold for $3 million at a charity auction in January – rolled off the production line on February 3.

-The all-black ‘Vette with Chevrolet’s Z51 performance package — pictured above — already sold for $3 million at a charity auction last month.
+The all-black ‘Vette with Chevrolet’s Z51 performance package — pictured above — already sold for $3 million at a charity auction in January.

 - source